 Lists of part-time employment opportunities are maintained in the Placement office.
 Jobs with business firms in the Seattle area are listed as well as those on campus.
 These include typing, stenography, bookkeeping, sales and clerical work, child care, housework, gardening, driving, food service, and more specialized types of work such as laboratory assistant, reader or research assistant.
-Most are on an hourly wage basis.
 There is no charge to the student.